webmachinelearning/webnn/dynamic-shape-explainer.md

 *(Optimization: This chain may be skippable if the framework can prove the operand is already sentinel-free.)*

 ## Design Discussion
-This section describes the runtime behavior that gives it meaning — the two mechanisms that carry dynamism at dispatch, **shape inference** and **shape computation**, plus the dimension semantics they honor.
-The two are easy to confuse by name, so to be precise: *shape inference* propagates each operand's **shape** forward across the whole graph, while *shape computation* evaluates one `shape()`-rooted chain down to the concrete **integer values** a shape parameter needs.
+This section describes the runtime behavior that gives it meaning, plus the dimension semantics it honors.
+Two mechanisms carry dynamism at dispatch: **shape inference**, which walks the whole graph and computes each operand's *shape* ([Deferred validation](#deferred-validation)), and **shape computation**, which evaluates a single `shape()`-rooted chain to the *values* a shape parameter needs ([Shape computation at dispatch](#shape-computation-at-dispatch)).
+The second is a step inside the first.

 ### Dimension semantics
 - **Shared names are constraints.** Two dynamic dimensions with the **same name** are guaranteed to take the **same** concrete value throughout the graph (e.g. "query and key sequence lengths are equal"); the implementation enforces this across inputs and uses it to cancel dimensions in operations such as `reshape`.
 A name that appears only once constrains nothing.
 A dynamic dimension has **no min/max bound** — anything not provably static simply defers.